 Service agreement revenue primarily consists of service charges we collect from subscribers/policyholders for providing multiple payment plans on policies written by the Exchange and its property and casualty subsidiaries and also includes late payment and policy reinstatement fees.
 The service charges are fixed dollar amounts per billed installment.
-In July 2021, we also began receiving service agreement revenue from the Exchange for the use of shared office space, which increased service agreement revenue by \$2.0 million in 2022 compared to 2021.
+Service agreement revenue also includes fees received from the Exchange for the use of shared office space.
+The increase in service agreement revenue in 2023 and 2022 is primarily due to an increase in shared office space revenue.